I Ain't Got Time!: Background

 On July 9, 2017, Flower Boy was leaked and surfaced online.
 One particular line in "I Ain't Got Time!" especially caught the attention of fans as it hinted at Tyler, the Creator's sexual orientation: "Next line will have 'em like 'Whoa' / I been kissing white boys since 2004".
-The song premiered on July 19, 2017 via Zane Lowe's Beats 1, on which Tyler, the Creator revealed he made the song during one of Kanye West's studio sessions for his album The Life of Pablo.
+The song premiered on July 19, 2017, via Zane Lowe's Beats 1, on which Tyler, the Creator revealed he made the song during one of Kanye West's studio sessions for his album The Life of Pablo.
 When West was taking a nap, his engineer Noah recorded Tyler on an MPC as Tyler had requested.
 Tyler started smacking, clapping, "making weird noises", added bass and then a hook to the song.
 He was inspired to sample "Introduction" after hearing "Groove Is in the Heart" by Deee-Lite, which also samples the song.
 Tyler offered Kanye West to perform on the song, thinking would "sound so much cooler saying 'I ain't got time'", and also contacted Nicki Minaj's management at the time with the same offer for her.
 According to Tyler, both rappers turned it down; West did not like the song, and Minaj's then-management told him she did not know what to add.
 In a 2023 episode of her radio show Queen Radio, Minaj was asked by a fan about the song and she said that she liked Tyler's music and she does not remember receiving the song or declining it.
-According to Tyler, "I Ain't Got Time!" began as two separate tracks which he then joined together since he could not decide "which one should go as the banger".
+According to Tyler, "I Ain't Got Time!" began as two separate tracks which he then joined since he could not decide "which one should go as the banger".

 Composition

 "I Ain't Got Time!" is a "psychedelic" hip hop song with an uptempo bounce and quick-paced production that contains synthesizers, a thumping bass and drums with a looped sample from "Groove Is in the Heart".
 The song uses two different variations of the beat and finds Tyler, the Creator rapping in multiple flows.
 In one verse, he states he has been "kissing white boys since 2004", before addressing his departure from Vans and shoe deal with Converse as well as mentioning "getting neck from a broad".
+The song ends with an earlier version of "Sweet / I Thought You Wanted to Dance" (titled "Sugar"), later included on his seventh studio album Call Me If You Get Lost in over four years later in June 2021.